 Creating healthy people and communities

-Grounded in the basic sciences with an emphasis on population health, the Bachelor of Science in Public Health degree prepares students for positions in fields such as health education, epidemiology, and environmental health, across nonprofit, industry, and government sectors.
-Prehealth students who seek a medical or health professions degree can broaden their experience with a multidisciplinary public health curriculum.
+Grounded in the basic sciences with an emphasis on population health, the B.S. in Public Health (BSPH) degree prepares students for positions in fields such as health education, epidemiology, and environmental health, across nonprofit, industry, and government sectors.
+Prehealth students who seek a medical or health professions degree can broaden their experience with a multidisciplinary public health curriculum (BSPH Curriculum).

 Our commitment to you